Ripper346/multi-paste/README.md

 # multi-paste2

 An [Atom](https://atom.io) package that enhances Atoms pasting operations in combination with multiple selections.
-This was inspired by the [Text Pastry plugin for Sublime Text](https://github.com/duydao/Text-Pastry) and [multi-paste](https://github.com/bsaendig/multi-paste).
+This was inspired by the [Text Pastry plugin for Sublime Text](https://github.com/duydao/Text-Pastry) and forked from [multi-paste](https://github.com/bsaendig/multi-paste).

 ## Features
 * Paste a range of numbers into multiple selections